-Consistent with its mission and vision, the Mountain View Academy Society Board is committed to a safe, caring, respectful, inclusive, equitable, and welcoming learning and teaching environment for all students.
+Consistent with its mission and vision, the Mountain View Academy Society Board is committed to a safe, caring, respectful, inclusive, equitable, and welcoming learning and teaching environment for all staff and students.

-All students have the right to learn and work in an environment free of discrimination, prejudice, and harassment.
-This right is guaranteed under the
+All staff and students have the right to learn and work in an environment free of discrimination, prejudice, and harassment.
+Staff and student rights will be affirmed and staff and students will not be discrimated against under the

 - Canadian Charter of Rights and Freedoms;

 - The Alberta Human Rights Act as amended March 10, 2015.
 In addition, the Alberta Human Rights Act, includes the right not to be discriminated against by reason of race, national origin, colour, religion, or gender identity or gender expression.
 Legislation also provides as a fundamental right the “right of parents to make informed decisions respecting the education of their children;” and,